heremaps/xyz-documentation/docs/cli/cli.md

 `-d <desc>` description for space

+When you have many spaces, you will be glad you added meaningful titles and descriptions.

 #### Upload/Update data to a Space

 ##### Options

 `-f, --file <file>`    geojson file to upload

-`-c, --chunk [chunk]`  chunk size
+`-c, --chunk [chunk]`  chunk size (adjusts the number of features uploaded at once)

-`-t, --tags [tags]`    tags for the xyz space
+`-t, --tags [tags]`    tags for the xyz space (used to filter data from the API)

-`-x, --lon [lon]`      longitude field name
+`-x, --lon [lon]`      choose longitude field name, if not well known

-`-y, --lat [lat]`     latitude field name
+`-y, --lat [lat]`     latitude field name, if not well known

-`-z, --alt [alt]`      altitude field name

-`-p, --ptag [ptag]`    property names to be used to add tag
+`-p, --ptag [ptag]`    property name(s) whose values will to be used to generate tags

 `-i, --id [id]`        property name(s) to be used as the feature ID

-`-a, --assign`         list the sample data and allows you to assign fields which needs to be selected as tags
+`-a, --assign`         list a sample of properties, allowing you to assign fields to be selected as tags

-`-u, --unique`         option to enforce uniqueness to the id by creating a hash of feature and use that as id
+`-u, --unique`         option to enforce uniqueness to the id by creating a hash of features to use that as id

-`-o, --override`       override the data even if it share same id
+`-o, --override`       allow duplicate features to be uploaded even if they share the same feature id

-`-s, --stream `        streaming data support for large file uploads
+`-s, --stream `        stream large geojson and csv files (> 200 MB) (-a unavailable with streaming, use -p)

 `-h, --help`           output usage information